conf-anonymous-273/S2CG-Agent/rebuttal/README.md

 📊 Outputs -> rebuttal/repeat
 ```

-## Issue-3: Unit test & Unfair Setting:
+## Issue: Unit test & Unfair Setting:

 S²CG-Agent is available for unit testing scenarios and is not limited to the IDE.
 The unit tests used to train the scheduler, give feedback, and ultimately evaluate are separate.

 The original LLM that does not provide feedback is the baseline we set.
 We also set LLM-Agent for baselines, therefore, there is no unfair problem.

-## Issue-4: Time-cost:
+## Issue: Time-cost:

 LLM enhanced code generation methods generally take a long time.
 For example, ASE'24 Best Paper PairCoder requires an average of 17.57 API calls for a complex problem, while S²CG-Agent only needs an average of 3.9 times.

-S²CG-Agent is affected by api call frequency and tool runtime in the working environment, while the original LLM only requires 1 call and is not affected.
+S²CG-Agent is affected by api call frequency (because of personal user rights, it would not be so slow in a production environment) and tool runtime in the working environment, while the original LLM only requires 1 call and is not affected.

 ```
 H. Zhang, W. Cheng, Y. Wu and W. Hu, "A Pair Programming Framework for Code Generation via Multi-Plan Exploration and Feedback-Driven Refinement," 2024 39th IEEE/ACM International Conference on Automated Software Engineering (ASE), Sacramento, CA, USA, 2024, pp. 1319-1331. keywords: {Codes;Accuracy;Navigation;MIMICs;Collaboration;Benchmark testing;Software;Planning;Software engineering;Software development management;Code generation;Large language model;Agent;Pair programming},
 ```

-## Issue-5: Tools:
+## Issue: Tools:

 CodeQL and Bandit are cross-complementary, CodeQL is good at logic vulnerabilities, and Bandit is sensitive to common Python vulnerabilities.
 They don't trigger unnecessary false positives in the experiment, and the feedback generated is beneficial to the robustness of the final generated code.